 I flip flop between spray basting and pin basting, but lately I've been reaching for a can of spray more often than not!

-I’ve used multiple types of fabric adhesive and 505 is my favorite.
-It’s a bit more expensive, so when I have a good coupon I get a couple of cans.
-One of the smaller cans lasts me through 2, maybe 3 throw size quilts.
-I’d say that the cost is the biggest downside to spray basting.
+I've used multiple types of fabric adhesive and 505 is my favorite.
+It's a bit more expensive, so when I have a good coupon I get a couple of cans.
+One of the smaller cans lasts me through 2, maybe 3 throw size quilts, the larger 12 ounce can maybe double that.
+I'd say that the cost is the biggest downside to spray basting.

 As for the fumes...the 505 doesn't seem as bad as other brands, but it still has a strong odor.
 Open windows and doors, and keep kids and crawling babies in red striped pajamas out of the room.
 When I remember I'll even wear one of my dental masks, but you probably don't need it with good ventilation.